nodebotrpa/editor/web-app/README.md

 NodeBot allows you to automate web applications like form filling, data extracting, testing.

 ## Install
-Run the following command in you Node-RED user directory
+Run the following command in your Node-RED user directory
 ```
-npm install nbr-web-application
+npm install nbr-web-app
 ```

 If you didnt install ws before, you must install ws also.